[?] Subscribe To This Site

 Pet rabbits need lots of fresh water

 Ample water is essential to wellbeing, even to survival.
 Give them all the fresh water they can possibly drink, every day.
-If there's still water in the crock the next day, and there should be, dump it, rinse the crock, and refill again with fresh water.
 If they get all they need, they'll be healthy and well-conditioned.
+Clean and disinfect both crocks and water bottles on a regular basis.

-If a rabbit stops eating, check the water.
-Chances are, the water valve is clogged, or the crock is knocked over.
+If a rabbit stops eating, the first thing to check is the water.
+The water valve might be clogged, or the crock knocked over.
+Rabbits cannot eat if they cannot drink.

 Pet Rabbit Care Tip #8: